davidelden/weather-manager/README.md

 # weather-manager
-Subscription manager service for the Daily Weather application
+Weather subscription manager microservice for the daily weather app